Filing Your Return -> Canada Workers Benefit -> 2021 CWB Except Quebec

 Note that in the table, couple refers to a couple where both are eligible for the CWB.

 All amounts/factors which change annually based on indexation adjustments appear in green print.
-All amounts/factors which were revised by the 2021 budget are shaded gray.
-The amounts in green print which are not shaded change based on the other factors/amounts in green print.
+All amounts/factors which were revised by the 2021 budget or by provincial/territorial reconfiguration agreements are shaded gray.
+The amounts in green print which are not shaded change are calculated amounts, based on the rates as well as the other amounts in green print.

 Copyright © 2002 Boat Harbour Investments Ltd. All Rights Reserved.
 See Reproduction of information from TaxTips.ca